CyanWatts/cyanwatts1.github.io/index.md

 ## About Me
 - My name is Xian Fu.
-Now I’m a senior student in the College of Computer Science and Technology from Jilin University.
+Now I’m a MS student in the College of Intelligence and Computing from Tianjin University.

 ## Education
 - 2018-2022, Undergrad student, Jilin University
+- 2022-Present, MS student, Tianjin University

 ## Reasearch Interest